AlexandreDecan/sismic/docs/format.rst

 Microwave
 *********

+The Microwave statechart contains 4 parallel states *door*, *heating*, *turntable* and *lamp*.

-Notice the use of ``description``.
-This field will be ignored when imported into Sismic, but can be used to provide additional information about the statechart.
+Notice the use of the ``description`` field in the YAML specification given below.
+This field will be ignored when imported into Sismic, but can be used to provide additional information about the statechart to the user.

 .. literalinclude:: ../examples/microwave.yaml
     :language: yaml